whitneyburton/portfolios/students/1801-front/david-daugherty/20180607-David-Daugherty-M3.md

 * [Original Assignment](https://github.com/turingschool-examples/movie-tracker)
 * [Evaluation](https://github.com/daughedm/front-end-submissions-public/blob/master/1801/mod-3/movie-tracker/sage-doc-alan/scores.md)

-This was the first time using react and I can honestly say that it was an enjoyable experience although it came with quite a bit of learning curve.
-Once I started to usderstand the concepts of state and passing props and when to create a new component the process all seemed to come together.
+This was the first time using redux in a project as well as router.
+We were tasked to create an application that pulls movies from the movieDB api and populate them on the page.
+The user is able to select and favorite movies as well as have a user account tha stores their favorites.
+This project had a lot going on and was by far the hardest project I've been a part of at turing.

 **Evaluator: Will**

 **Specification Adherence:** 4
+**Code Qulaity:** 3+
-**User Interface:** 4
+**CSS/Design:** 4
+**Testing:** 3+
-**HTML Style:** 4
+**Code Sanitation:** 4
+**Redux Architecture:** 3
-**CSS/Sass Style:** 4
+**Routing:** 4
-**JavaScript / React Style:** 3
-**Testing & Sanitation:** 2
-**Workflow:** 3
+**Workflow:** 4

 **Feedback:**
-military time -> regular time
-half the tests failing
-event prevent default should be in search component
-long if statement in DataSanatizer, refactor that
-can convert stateless components that use classes into stateless components that's just a function
+Make multiple actions files and import into one.

 ## D: Professional Skills
-This mod, we learned about ways to manage stress, working with people who have varying personality types, and getting out of a fixed mindset.
+This mod, we learned about how to tailor our resumes and learned about getting better at answering interview questions.

 ### Gear Up
 #### Micro-Agression

-In this session we really got to know our mod on a personal level.
-We talked about certain privalage and how it effects out lives.
-We also talked about being empathetic towards those with less privalage.
-Overall it was a great discussion that really allowed us as a group to come together a learn more about eachother than just on a superficial level.
+In this session we talked about what microagressions are and how we should be more mindful of things we say because certain things that may seem harmless might actually be really offensive to someone around you.
+We also talked about . how we need to step in an confront people that are using microagressions.

-#### Group Think
+#### Gender Gap

-In this session we learned about group think and how it affects a sort a echo effect in the way we think.
-We discussed ways to avoid it and about what is and is'nt groupthink.
-It was a great discussion about whether its always a bad thing and and way we could implement ways at Turing to avoid it.
+In this session we talked about how why women are under represented in the tech word today.
+We watched a movie and then got into small groups and discuessed our opinions about why it the way it is and ways we can help change it.

 #### AI

-In this session we talked about all teh diiferent ways technology is effection medicine in the world.
-We also discussed ethical delemmas that come about with the advancement in medicine and how we would deal with it.
-It was cool to see where the medicine field is heading and how there will be a big change coming where we change from reactive medicine to proactive medicine.
+In this session we talked about all the diiferent ways AI is effecting the world.
+We also discussed ethical delemmas that come about with the advancement in AI and how we would deal with it.
+It was cool to see where the AI field is heading and how there will be a big change coming where we need to be mindful of the AI around us and whether its good or bad.

 ## E: Community Participation